wlandau/r-multiverse.github.io/terms.md

 ## 1. Introduction

+The terms "R-multiverse", "User", "Contributor", "Moderator" and "Administrator" shall have the meaning as defined in the [R-multiverse Governance Document](governance.md).
+The term "Project Participants" refers to R-Multiverse Administrators, Moderators and Contributors, both collectively and individually.
 These Terms of Use (the "Terms") govern your use of R-multiverse (the "Repository").
 By using the Repository, you agree to comply with these Terms.
 If you do not agree with these Terms, you may not use the Repository.